andymeneely/project-timber-wolf/rules/RULES.md

 For most tiles, each tile is Blank on one side, and is a Security tile on the other side.
 A Security tile represents an unknown Security chit (see below).
 Some tiles have Gates printed on them, which is described in *Security Systems*.

-Each board has one or more Entrances.
+Each board has one or more **Entrances**.
 These Entrances (they are also Exits) represent a space.
 If a player is on one of these spaces, they are considered to be Outdoors, otherwise they are Indoors.
+Entrances have a limit on the number of characters that can be on them at the same time at the beginning of a heist.
+This limit does not apply to the Escape phase, although some scenarios may impose additional limits.

 ## Security Chits